 - Extreme levels of time and energy spent being concerned about their physical health status

-To have the diagnosis, a person with somatic symptom disorder must have consistent physical health worries for typically more than six months.1 The worries may change, though.
+To have the diagnosis, a person with somatic symptom disorder must have consistent physical health worries for more than six months.1 The worries may change, though.
 One person could remain concerned with the same sensation, while another could have many shifting symptoms over time.
 The overriding symptom of SSD is the intense anxiety a person is likely to experience.
-Regardless of encouraging test results and medical professionals’ reassurance, the anxiety will not dissipate.2
+Regardless of encouraging test results and medical professionals’ reassurance, the anxiety will not dissipate.3

 Causes of Somatic Symptom Disorder

-Like other mental health conditions, somatic symptom disorder does not have a singular cause.
+Like other mental health conditions, somatic symptom disorder does not have one singular cause.
 Instead, there are multiple environmental and biological factors related to the person’s history, genetics, perception of sensations, and physiology that cause the condition.

 Some of the most common causes of somatic symptom disorder include:1,2,3

-- Childhood physical, sexual, and emotional abuse
+- Childhood physical, sexual, or emotional abuse

 - Childhood neglect

-- Substance abuse
+- Substance misuse

 - Instability during childhood